New generations in Europe tipping into homelessness

 "There are more people in the 'grey zone' that are not living in extreme poverty but can't get to the end of the month with the income they have, such as one-parent families and the elderly," said Francesca Zuccari, of Sant Egidio charity.

-The country's most active poverty relief group, the Catholic body Caritas, reports a 25 percent increase in those seeking its help between 2009 and 2010 and a 40 percent rise in new cases, the strongest increase in many years.
+The country's most active poverty relief group, the Catholic body Caritas, reports a 25% increase in those seeking its help between 2009 and 2010 and a 40% rise in new cases, the strongest increase in many years.
 Many are divorced and separated men.

 "More people are splitting up and the economic crisis has lowered real incomes, increased unemployment and worsened the housing situation," said Caritas spokesman Renato Molinaro.